david-ciro/david-ciro.github.io/_posts/2021-03-31-encapsulation-in-c.md

   fprintf(f, "mass: %.6e\n", p->m);
 }
 {% endhighlight %}
-Here, the letter `h` was added to the names of the handlers in the arguments, which are casted back to pointers to the actual type `particle_t`.
-This allow us to use the arrow `(->)` operator to access the internal state of the particle in the implementation files.
+Here, the letter `h` was added to the names of the handlers in the functions\` arguments, which are casted back to pointers to the actual type `particle_t`.
+This allows the developer to use the arrow `(->)` operator to access the internal state of the particle in the implementation files.

 In general, opaque pointers are seen as a way to hide the implementation details of an interface from ordinary clients, and in practice that is the case, however, I think that *implementation separation* is more accurate.
-This practice tend to make the APIs more direct, readable and secure, as well as the resulting programs.
+This practice tends to make the APIs more direct, readable and secure, as well as the resulting programs.
 For instance:

 {% highlight C %}
 // main.c